 Bio and CV

-- Yeo SJ (forthcoming 2019) Urban Informality and the City at Night.
+- Yeo SJ (2019) Urban Informality and the City at Night.
 In: T Banerjee and A Loukaitou-Sideris (eds) The New Companion to Urban Design.
-New York: Routledge.
+New York: Routledge, pp. 163-174.

-- Fung JC, Heng CK and Yeo SJ (2019) Population Ageing and the Urban Environment.
-In: KH Phua, MT Yap and LG Goh (eds) Ageing in Asia: Contemporary Trends and Policy Issues.
-Singapore: World Scientific.
+- Fung JC, Heng CK and Yeo SJ (2019) Urban Environment.
+In: KH Phua, LG Goh, and MT Yap (eds) Ageing in Asia: Contemporary Trends and Policy Issues.
+Singapore: World Scientific, pp. 219–240.

 - Heng CK and Yeo SJ (2017) Singapore Chronicles: Urban Planning.
 Singapore: Institute of Policy Studies (NUS) and Straits Times Press.